sr-857/sr-857/README.md

 Open to breach readiness assessments, purple team engagements, and threat hunting sprints.
 The quickest way to reach me is via [email](mailto:subhajitroy857@gmail.com).

----

-_This README lives in a repository named after your GitHub handle (e.g., `github.com/sr-857/sr-857`).
-Commit and push it there to make it visible on your public profile._